 In this blog post, I am going to show you how I start seeds indoors before transitioning them to the garden outdoors with step-by-step instructions.
 I’ve also included a list of suggested tips at the end of this post.

 In just this season, I have been able to grow squash, spinach, kale, broccoli, sunflowers, carrots, basil, and corn using this method.
 Hopefully they will be filling my garden here soon!

-Make sure you fold the paper towel small enough so that it will fit into the cup.
-I like to press down on the paper with my hand once it’s folded so that the seeds become pressed into the paper towel.
+Step 2: Fold up the wet paper towel with the seeds inside.
+Make sure you fold up the paper so that it fits in the cup.
+I like to press down on the paper towel around the seeds so that the seeds become pressed into the paper towel.

 With this summer heat I have been adding water to the cups about once or twice a day.
 By having water in the bottom of the cup, the paper towel will be constantly soaking up water for the seeds.

 Here are some of the seedlings once I planted them outdoors.
 The ones shown below are kale, sunflowers, and spinach.
 Where I live is very hot and dry, so I have these seedlings in a shady spot before I move them into the sunny garden, hence the small containers.